SpaceQuark/Graph/README.md

 You can then build (compile) and run this project by typing
 '''bash
 ./build app
-'''and
+'''
+and
 '''bash
 ./run app
+'''
-''' in the terminal
+in the terminal

 ## Example Code
 Users can easily create a graph object (in the example below, an integral, weighted, undirected graph)